 Plants that are considered weeds are sometimes considered to have value.
-For example, as ornamental species, traditional medicine, feed for stock etc. Consideration of the benefits and therefore any concerns about eradication of the target weed species are out of scope of this analysis.
+For example, as ornamental species, traditional medicine, feed for stock etc. Consideration of the benefits and therefore any concerns about eradication of the target weed species are out of the scope of this analysis.
+These considerations are undertaken by the Invasive Plants and Animals Committee (IPAC) and previously by the Australian Weeds Committee (AWC).

 The Department of Agriculture will not commence an assessment to release a biological control agent unless the target has been approved by an appropriate government body.
-Parkinsonia aculeata was approved as a target for biological control in Australia by The Australian Weeds Committee in 1983.
+All Cylindropuntia spp. were approved by the Australian Weeds Committee on behalf of the Natural Resource Management and Primary Industries Standing Committees on 13 June 2013.